sadieedwin/url-repo-local/README.md

 ```
 pip install flask flask_sqlalchemy
 ```
-6. Create the database; open python shell and run
+6. Create the database; open `python` shell and run these commands:
 ```python
 >>> from app import db, app
 >>> with app.app_context():